stochastic-sisyphus/research/verification-reversal.md

 ### 8.1 Recursive Verification and Correlated Error

 Effective verification requires an independent rejection signal: a check that can say “no” for reasons unrelated to why the original system said “yes.”
 When a radiologist reviews an X-ray, the radiologist’s errors are largely independent of the machine’s errors.
 The combination is more reliable than either alone.

+> **Definition (Independent Rejection Signal).** A verification procedure V provides an independent rejection signal for a generator G if, conditional on artifact features used by G to generate (style, template, surface plausibility), the probability that V detects an error is not driven by those same features.
+>

+>
+>

+> Minimal usefulness condition: the error-detection event must be **conditionally independent** of the generator’s features.
+>

+*Correlated-error note.* Cross-model error correlation (ρ) is a **proxy** for independence failure, not the definition: ρ ↑ implies agreement without truth-sensitivity, but the core requirement is that rejection be driven by *non-overlapping* failure modes.

+> **Verification usefulness condition (truth sensitivity).** For verification to add value, it must separate valid from invalid artifacts:
+>

+>
+>

+> s ≔ P(V = reject | ω = invalid) − P(V = reject | ω = valid)
+>

+>
+>

+> The minimal requirement is **s > 0**, and the regime concern is that as generators optimize on surface features, s can collapse toward 0 unless the rejection signal is independent of those features.
+>

+*Interpretation*: independence prevents a generator from “buying” acceptance by optimizing for the verifier’s superficial cues.

 When a language model reviews the output of another language model, the independence assumption fails.
 If generator and verifier share training distributions and optimization objectives, their errors correlate.